 According to a Chinese source preserved among the Dunhuang documents, however, one of the secondary wives of Emperor Trisong Detsen, Queen Droza Jangdron (‘Bro-bza’ Byang-sgron), and thirty more women did receive bhikshuni ordination at Samyay.
 Their ordination would have been conferred by the Chinese bhikshus who were invited to the translation bureau in Samye in 781 CE.
-Since the Chinese Tang Emperor Zhong-zong had decreed in 709 CE that only the Dharmaguptakaka ordination lineage be followed in China, the bhikshuni ordination in Tibet must have been from the Dharmaguptakaka lineage.
+Since the Chinese Tang Emperor Zhong-zong had decreed in 709 CE that only the Dharmaguptaka ordination lineage be followed in China, the bhikshuni ordination in Tibet must have been from the Dharmaguptaka lineage.
 Presumably, the ordination was given by the single sangha method and its lineage did not continue after the defeat of the Chinese faction at the Samye debate (792-794 CE) and its expulsion from Tibet.

 During the reign of the Tibetan Emperor Tri Ralpachen (Khri Ral-pa can, 815 – 836 CE), the Emperor decreed that no Hinayana texts other than those within the Sarvastivada fold could be translated into Tibetan.
 This effectively limited the possibility of ordination lineages other than Mulasarvastivada from being introduced to Tibet.

 The Mulasarvastivada bhikshu ordination lineage from Shantarakshita was almost lost with King Langdarma’s repression of Buddhism at the end of the ninth or beginning of the tenth century CE.
-Three surviving Mulasarvastivada bhikshus, with the help of two Chinese Dharmaguptakaka bhikshus, revitalized this bhikshu ordination lineage with the ordination of Gongpa Rabsel (Tib . dGongs-pa rab-gsal) in Eastern Tibet.
-No similar procedure involving Dharmaguptakaka bhikshunis, however, was followed for establishing the Mulasarvastivada bhikshuni ordination at that time through a mixed lineage dual sangha.
+Three surviving Mulasarvastivada bhikshus, with the help of two Chinese Dharmaguptaka bhikshus, revitalized this bhikshu ordination lineage with the ordination of Gongpa Rabsel (Tib . dGongs-pa rab-gsal) in Eastern Tibet.
+No similar procedure involving Dharmaguptaka bhikshunis, however, was followed for establishing the Mulasarvastivada bhikshuni ordination at that time through a mixed lineage dual sangha.

 Gongpa Rabsel’s line of Mulasarvastivada bhikshu ordination was brought back to Central Tibet and became known as the “Lower Tibet Vinaya” (sMad-‘dul) tradition.
 In Western Tibet, however, King Yeshey-wo (Ye-shes ‘od), at the end of the tenth-century CE, turned to India to establish, or perhaps re-establish, the Mulasarvastivada bhikshu ordination in his kingdom.
 Thus, he invited to Guge in Western Tibet the East Indian Pandit Dharmapala and several of his disciples to establish the second Mulasarvastivada bhikshu ordination line.
 This line became known as the “Upper Tibet Vinaya” (sTod-‘dul) tradition.